-Homework: Homework is a vital element of the course and pupils should expect weekly tasks, as well as personal reading and research, to take up two hours per week, including the weekly Broadsheet Review.
+Homework: Homework is a vital element of the course and pupils should expect weekly tasks, as well as personal reading and research, to take up two hours per week, including the regular Broadsheet Reviews and online Scholar homework.
 All pupils are issued with a course calendar giving key dates.